 This beta was shown at the 1995 Winter CES in January 1995, and was the centrepiece of Nintendo's display since the "Ultra 64" was only shown behind closed doors.
 Most descriptions of the WCES event say that the Star Fox 2 units were always busy.
 The beta was impressive enough to make the cover of Total! magazine in the UK (with a nice description of the display at the WCES), and a multi-page preview in Electronic Gaming Monthly (which has more pictures than any other magazine).
 Several shots found in magazines are the same, so I assume that these come from a media package distributed by Nintendo at the WCES.

 From the looks of the pictures, the gameplay engine was complete by this point.
 The interface of the game is not much different from the final beta.
 One thing of note is that the CES beta has English text.
 The characters in the WCES beta appear to be finalized, though the title screen uses different artwork from the final beta.
+Notably, the goat/sheep character has been replaced by Fay.
 The title screen also indicates a change from Roman to Arabic numerals for the title.
 The WCES beta had a different map screen than the 94-11-25 beta, and lacks the Macbeth and Fortuna levels that are in the final version.
 The map icons for enemy types also differ from the the final beta.
 It also looks like the space battle scenes are in a third person view, rather than a first person view like in the final beta.
 The introductory screen for levels shows that the targets to open up the base differed in the WCES beta and the level layouts were not the same.
 I did not see any screenshots of the "hover" transformation of the Arwing, indicating it might have been cut by the WCES.
 Overall, the game seemed to be coming together by the Winter CES showing, and mostly just needed additional levels to complete development.

 When this final beta was leaked, many were not convinced that it was as near final as claimed.
 Due to the incomplete nature of Super FX emulation in mid 2002, the game had a flickering screen and tended to freeze.
 Here is what I said in an article that I wrote on September 22, 2002, after the beta leaked: